 It is the only active rowing training center in Lebanon and is therefore of great importance for Lebanese rowing.
 Before the explosion, 30 to 40 athletes aged 18 to 40 from eight different clubs trained there.
-Many of them also volunteer for the Lebanese Rowing Federation and, before the detonation, were well on their way to popularizing the sport of rowing in Lebanon and raising it to a new level of performance.
-In addition, the training center has a great importance for the mental health of the athletes and club members and is an important social meeting place.
+Many of them also work voluntarily for the Lebanese Rowing Federation and were well on their way to popularizing rowing in Lebanon and raising it to a new level of performance before the detonation.
+In addition, the training center is of great importance for the mental health of the athletes and club members and is an important social meeting place.

-"Just like most people, sports is what we do after a long hard day of work and stress and where we go to blow up some steam.
+"Just like most people, sports is what we do after a long hard day of work and stress and where we go to blow [off] some steam.
 And as Lebanon has been going through very difficult times, it was the place where people go, enjoy their time, meet with their teammates and disconnect for a couple of hours.
 Our motivation is our athletes, they are heartbroken, and the idea of not being able to row is frustrating."

 - Farah Jaroudi

-Step by step
+step by step

-The first phase consisted of salvaging materials and equipment that were still intact and then removing the remaining rubble.
-This was an extremely emotional affair for the helpers.
-"We all felt overwhelmed.
+For this reason, after the disaster and the great shock, the team of volunteers is now highly motivated to rebuild the training center as quickly as possible and make it usable.
+A three-step plan has been developed for this purpose.
+The first phase has just been completed and consisted of salvaging materials and equipment that were still intact and then removing the remaining rubble.
+This was an extremely emotional matter for the helpers: "We all felt overwhelmed.
 It was not easy seeing the boats that we used to train with cut to pieces.
-But it was a motivation to keep moving forward, get back on our feet, and hopefully be able to go back on the water soon," said Farah.
+But it was a motivation to keep moving forward, get back on our feet, and hopefully be able to go back on the water soon," says Farah.

 Farah hopes that she and the others will soon be able to pursue their great passion again.
-For her, sport is much more than physical performance: "It creates a healthy lifestyle, it teaches us companionship, support, love, sportsmanship, peace, fair play, companionship, challenge embrace and accepting losing and winning, being happy for our colleague's achievements, helping each other, and growing together.
+For her, sport is much more than physical performance: "It creates a healthy lifestyle.
+It teaches us companionship, support, love, sportsmanship, peace, fair play, companionship, challenge, embrace, and accepting losing and winning; being happy for our colleague's achievements, helping each other, and growing together.
 For me, the sports world is the translation of the world peace that we all dream of.
 The love for this sport is a great motivation to keep going."

-Photos: Lebanese Rowing Federation
+Images: Lebanese Rowing Federation